ronen/rspec-page-regression/README.md

        config.page_size = [1280, 1024]
      end

-Note that this specifies the size of the browser window viewport; but rspec-page-regression requests a render of the full page, which might extend beyond the window.
-So the rendered file dimensions may be larger than this configuration value.
+Note that this specifies the size of the browser window viewport.
+By default, rspec-page-regression requests a render of the full page, which might extend beyond the window, so the rendered file dimensions may be larger than this configuration value.
+You can configure this behaviour (see Screenshot options).

+### Screenshot options

+You can specify the options for the screenshot call issued to Poltergeist.
+By default, rspec-page-regression requests a render of the full page: `{ :full => true }`.

+For instance, you can specify a CSS selector to render a specific element:

+  RSpec::PageRegression.configure do |config|
+    config.screenshot_options = { :selector => '#foo' }
+  end

+In PhantomJS 2.0, the `full` screenshot option is not working correctly.
+You can use the `selector` option to work around this issue by passing a selector for an element that covers the whole page.

 ### Image difference threshold